Albany County is named for the Duke of York and Albany who later became King James II of England.

 Contractor: W L Crow Construction Company

 Description: The building faces northwest and is a four story gray colored stone and concrete structure.
-The building is located in the center of Albany.
+The rectangular shaped building is located in the center of Albany.
 The front of the building has three rectangular openings on the first story.
 Columns rises from the second to third stories and divide the windows.
-The Legislative Chamber is located on the second floor.
-There is a large rectangular interior atrium area.
 The roof is hipped.
+In the interior, the Legislative Chamber is located on the second story.
+There is a large rectangular interior atrium area with open courtyard.
+The building houses the County Supreme Court of the 3rd Judicial District.

 Old County Courthouse – Albany